-Reconsider travel to Honduras due to crime.
+Reconsider travel to Honduras due to crime and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

-Violent crime, such as homicide and armed robbery, is common.
+Country Summary: Violent crime, such as homicide, armed robbery, and kidnapping, is common.
 Violent gang activity, such as extortion, violent street crime, rape, and narcotics and human trafficking, is widespread.
 Local police and emergency services lack sufficient resources to respond effectively to serious crime.

 If you decide to travel to Honduras: